-We hope you've enjoyed your experience as a trainee.
-Why not try our tips for turning things around and making sure you have the best possible start to your teaching career?
+We hope you’ve enjoyed your experience as a student teacher.
+Why not try our tips for keeping things on track and making sure you have the best possible start to your teaching career?

 Make the most of technology